discountry/discountry.github.io/_posts/2017/2017-02-15-use-atom-as-your-markdown-editor.markdown

 * [Mou](http://25.io/mou/)
 * [Ulysses](https://ulyssesapp.com/)

-As an front-end developer who often write technical articles on github, I found that the best writing editor for me is [Atom](https://atom.io/).
+As a front-end developer who often write technical articles on github, I found that the best writing editor for me is [Atom](https://atom.io/).

 <!--more-->